Child Education Plan

 • ULIP child education plans:

-Unit-Linked Insurance Plans (ULIPs) are market-linked child insurance plans where investment returns depend on market performance.
+Unit-Linked Insurance Plans (ULIPs) are market-linked10 child insurance plans where investment returns depend on market performance.
 These plans allow partial withdrawals before maturity and may provide higher returns, but it is important to understand their workings before selecting one to secure your child’s future.

 • Endowment-based child plans: